-A record 604 new COVID-19 cases reported in Alaska on Saturday
+A record 604 new COVID-19 cases reported in Alaska

-ANCHORAGE, Alaska — Alaska on Saturday reported a record 604 new cases of COVID-19 and no new deaths, according to the state Department of Health and Social Services COVID-19 dashboard.
+ANCHORAGE — Alaska on Saturday reported a record 604 new cases of COVID-19 and no new deaths, according to the state Department of Health and Social Services COVID-19 dashboard.

 Saturday’s count marked the highest number of cases reported statewide in a single day, followed by 526 cases recorded Oct.
 25 and 504 cases reported Friday.